sgwalker327/autumn-fire-8363/README.md

 As a visitor
 When I visit a garden's show page,
-Then I see the list of plants is sorted by the number of plants that appear in any of that garden's plots from most to least (Note: you should only make 1 database query to retrieve the sorted list of plants)
+Then I see the list of plants is sorted by the number of times the plant appears in any of that garden's plots from most to least
+(Note: you should only make 1 database query to retrieve the sorted list of plants)
 ```